uio-library/ub-baser/docker/README.md

 ## Running tests

-If you don't want to touch the current development database, you can use the `staging` environment:
+Tests will run in the `staging` environment by default, so that tests will run isolated from your development environment.
+To start containers for this environment:

 	APP_ENV=staging ./dev.sh up -d

-This will start up two new containers.

-To run tests:
+Run the WebdriverIO tests against http://localhost:8081:

 	npm run test

+To run tests against another host, you can specify `BASE_URL`.
 If you use Docker Machine:

 	BASE_URL="http://$(docker-machine ip):8081" npm run test

-To run a specific test:
+To run a single test:

     APP_ENV=staging npx wdio tests/wdio.conf.js --spec ./tests/selenium/specs/login.js